Home / For staff / Our diversity data

 A woman wearing an orange cardigan looking at a piece of chemistry equipment outside, with brick buildings in the background

-Diversity data in 2022
+Diversity data in 2024

 We recognise that our organisation benefits from the different perspectives of our staff.
-To help us nurture a more inclusive science community, we have asked people working across the National Centre for Atmospheric Science to tell us about themselves.
+To help us nurture a more inclusive science community, we have asked people working across the National Centre for Atmospheric Science (NCAS) to tell us about themselves.

-In this section you will find diversity monitoring information about National Centre for Atmospheric (NCAS) people, broken down by: gender, race, disability, sexual orientation, mental health, religion or belief, and caring responsibilities.
+In this section you will find diversity monitoring information about NCAS colleagues, broken down by: gender, ages, ethnicity, country of birth, disability, sexual orientation, mental health, neurodivergence, religion or belief, socioeconomic status, caring responsibilities and working hours.

 Gender